GrapheneOS/hardened_malloc/README.md

 The slab slot count for each size class is not yet finely tuned beyond choosing values avoiding internal fragmentation for slabs (i.e. avoiding wasted space due to page size rounding).

-The choice of size classes is the same as jemalloc, but with a much different approach to the slabs containing them:

-> size classes are multiples of the quantum [16], spaced such that there are four size classes for
-> each doubling in size, which limits internal fragmentation to approximately 20% for all but the
-> smallest size classes
+The choice of size classes for slab allocation is the same as jemalloc, which is a careful balance between minimizing internal and external fragmentation.
+If there are more size classes, more memory is wasted on free slots available only to allocation requests of those sizes (external fragmentation).
+If there are fewer size classes, the spacing between them is larger and more memory is wasted due to rounding up to the size classes (internal fragmentation).
+There are 4 special size classes for the smallest sizes (16, 32, 48, 64) that are simply spaced out by the minimum spacing (16).
+Afterwards, there are four size classes for every power of two spacing which results in bounding the internal fragmentation below 20% for each size class.
+This also means there are 4 size classes for each doubling in size.

 | size class | worst case internal fragmentation | slab slots | slab size | internal fragmentation for slabs |
 | - | - | - | - | - |